camwebb/akflora/pages_md/blog7.md

 the parts, tried to jam them together several times, I’m now ready to document the details of assembling our integrated names list.
-Work over the past months has been “two steps forward, one-and-a-half steps back” as I learned about the complexities an limitations of each source database and the challenges of integrating them.
+Work over the past months has been “two steps forward, one-and-a-half steps back” as I learned about the complexities and limitations of each source database and the challenges of integrating them.
 Actually, I think that’s how the work will be all the way through this project!
 But I think I now have a good base _canonical